gumberss/Schedulinator/README.md

 To address this issue, we can shard the Redis instance into multiple instances and use a hash function to determine which Redis instance to insert each task.
 It's also crucial to ensure a balanced distribution of services instances across shards that will proces the tasks, preventing situations where one shard has an excessive number of instances processing tasks while others have too few.

-Once we shard the data we can replicate the data between shards, ensuring high-avaiability
+Once we shard the data we can replicate the data between shards, ensuring high-availability.

 ## Results